Sony says it'll hide PS6 details from a Microsoft-owned Activision Blizzard

 The European Union, for its part, approved the acquisition in May.
 That same month, the U.K.’s Competition and Markets Authority (CMA) published an order to temporarily limit both companies from investing in each other while the matters are unresolved.

-Source: Stephen Totilo Via Polygon
+Source: @stephentotilo Via: Polygon